Kunal884/statbot-pro/README.md

 - "Create a box plot showing price distribution by category"
 - "Find outliers in the revenue data"

+## Agent Intelligence
+- Multi-step Reasoning — Break complex questions into sub-tasks automatically
+- Confidence Scoring — Show how confident the agent is in each answer
+- Fallback Explanation — Plain English explanation when code execution fails
+- Context Memory — Remember previous answers to support follow-up questions

 ## 📁 Project Structure

 ```